sighingnow/jekyll-gitbook/_pages/Agent.md

 <br>
 - Now place it's time to test the incoming call
-	- Login in both in the **Agent Desktop** and **Webex App** with _your Agent 1_ user
+	- Login the **Agent Desktop* with _yourAgent1 user_
-	- Input the corresponding Webex App Extension in the Agent Desktop Station Login (you can check this info in the Users module of Control Hub)
+	- Select **Desktop** as telephony option
+  - Under _User Profile > User Settings_, click on _Speaker and Microphone_ to set them
+  - Click on _Test Your Network_ option, under _Help_, to check your internet connectivity speed, latency and jitter
 	- Move to **`Available`** state
-	- Place an incoming call to the DN mapped to your EP (You should have mapped your EP in Lab 2)
+	- Make a call to the DN mapped to your EP (You should have mapped your EP in Lab 2)
+    - We suggest to use the Webex App installed and enabled for your Supervisor user to place the incoming call.
+If you prefer, you could also do it from your phone number directly.

 <br>
-- Accept the call in the Webex App of _your Agent 1_
+- Accept the call from the *Agent Desktop*
 	- Check the **CAD variables** and try to edit any Global Variable
 	- Change to **`Engage - Idle`**.
 This way you will not receive any other digital channel requests